NVIDIA/ncore/docs/index.rst

 ..
 Copyright (c) 2022 NVIDIA CORPORATION.
 All rights reserved.

-Welcome to the NRECore-SDK Documentation!
+Welcome to the NCore-SDK Documentation!

-The NRECore-SDK provides data representations, APIs, and tools to support data-driven neural reconstructions with a focus on AV data.
+The NCore-SDK provides data representations, APIs, and tools to support data-driven neural reconstructions with a focus on AV data.

 The SDK is developed within the Nvidia Toronto AI Lab.